 Neil Wykes is a senior executive with more than fifty years' experience in the finance and accounting services sector.
 His career included 43 years with EY, 28 years as a Partner, and eight years with Ramsay Health Care.
 During his career he was responsible for the audit of major companies globally, and also many not-for-profit organisations.
 Neil has been involved with the support of the Foundation since its beginnings in 2001.
 Neil has made significant contributions to the support of the not-for- profit sector including roles with National Trust of Australia (NSW) and Variety - the Children's Charity and his membership of the ACNC Sector Forum.
 Neil received an OAM in 2007 for service to the community.

-Neil served as the Interim Chairman in 2021 and has been Chair of the Audit & Risk Committee since 2017.
+Neil has been Chair of the Audit & Risk Committee since 2017.